 Online harassment by trolls happens during this phase of the 4 Ds of social media warfare.
 By attacking the author’s personal as well as professional lives, negativity is spread about them on their profiles or blogs.

 Distorting the facts involves the creation of information that twists, changes or exaggerates the original information to make it appear different.
 Russia and the USA have used a technique called a ‘Twitter War’ when discussing the Ukrainian crisis.
 This often leads to a distortion of the facts as we can see from the image on the left.

 It is also possible to hack the official accounts of government or state agencies using them to propagate distorted information.
 A recent Tweet by Associated Press claimed there had been an attack on the White House which included an injured president.
-Within minutes, a huge dip in the S&P 500 index had occurred.
+Within minutes, a massive dip in the S&P 500 index had occurred.
 It transpired to have been the Syrian Electronic Army.